-In certain cases, it is possible to plead guilty to drug possession but request that the case be dealt with under a Section 10 order.
+In certain cases, it is possible to plead guilty to drug possession but request that the case be dealt with under a section 10 dismissal or conditional release order.

 This is where there is a finding of guilt, but the magistrate agrees not to record a conviction.

-Your drug lawyer will be able to advise you on your chances of getting a Section 10.
+Your drug lawyer will be able to advise you on your chances of getting a non conviction order.